Business as usual: Most Switches are unaffected by COVID-19 Find out more

 Competitive cost - nowadays, users are always looking for cheaper energy options.
 Nuclear power is a good option as its cost is very much competitive and stable.
 Not only is it cheaper, it has a lower fuel cost than most other sources of energy too.

-With nuclear power plants producing less pollution and more energy that many other energy sources, it’s now being viewed as an alternative energy option to both coal fires and natural gas plants.
+With nuclear power plants producing less pollution and more energy than many other energy sources, it’s now being viewed as an alternative energy option to both coal fires and natural gas plants.

 Although nuclear power is often feared for ‘harmful toxins and radiation’ it emits, nuclear power actually releases less levels of radiation that you would receive daily from the earth, sun and inside our own bodies.